Why it does not seem selfish

 One could say instead that improving Anki's ecosystem is egoistical because it teaches me new skills, without which I would not have a job today.
 It also gives me prestige in some circles where Anki is used a lot and appreciated!

 A more interesting reason to assume that this is a selfish action is that I'm allowing other people to also improve Anki's ecosystem.
-Some add-on developer's read my code to teach themselves how to deal with anki, and now create some really cool add-ons.
+Some add-on developper's read my code to teach themselves how to code, and now create some really cool add-ons.
 I hope that, by cleaning AnkiDroid codebase, I will allow more developpers to read the code, understand it, and improve it.
 Honestly, I expect that we lose a lot of potential contributors nowadays because of the very confusing way we deal with background tasks (that is, anything which is not directly related to screen content).
 So, it could be that I'm making egoistical changes in the sense I'm ensuring that the community goes in the right direction, and that I allow devs to improve the software.

 If multiple people improve the software, even if they don't know the codebase as well as I do and maybe have less computer science experience, that may still lead to an improvement in the ecosystem that I could not have created if I only did the change I directly cared about !
 And I clearly benefits from any improvement to the ecosystem.